Playworks and WorldOregon

 “As athletes, coaches, advocates, and leaders, we shared best practices for play.
 While introducing Watch Your Back Tag, I asked what tag is like in their cultures.
 Someone shared that, back home, they like to play tag in the ocean,” shared Sam Sorscher, Partnerships Experience Manager.

 This program has an explicit goal of supporting access to sports for young women.
 Playworks aims to create access to sports for young women in all our programming.
 We had rich discussions about cultural norms that deter women from participating in sports.
 We talked about universal challenges of under-resourced schools and overtaxed teachers who don’t always feel they have the capacity to play.
-The TagTeam model was especially appropriate to highlight in this context, because of how it leverages existing relationships in a school environment to create a positive, inclusive recess climate.
+The TagTeam model was especially appropriate to highlight in this context, because of how it leverages existing relationships in a school environment to create a positive, inviting recess climate.

 Learn more about Partnering with Playworks!